 Everything down to when Professor Daniel appears is exactly as it happened.
 From there on it’s fiction we feel helps explain the Street Singer’s very real and continuing influence on our musical life.

 Soft and slow and broken his voice drifted up from the street and instantly both of us began to cry the sort of tears one cries when confronted with something so beautiful it’s difficult to believe it’s real.

-Outside in the holy Indian city of Varanasi it was beastly hot, cows huddled in the shade of stained concrete buildings, dogs panted too miserable to bark, while with no object beyond mere survival we lounged in the front room of our digs.
+Outside in the holy Indian city it was beastly hot, cows huddled in the shade of stained concrete buildings, dogs panted too miserable to bark, while with no object beyond mere survival we lounged in the front room of our digs.

 It’s difficult to say what gave this impression.
 Perhaps it was his impeccably tailored garments carefully sewn together from small rags like something made in a time unlike our own when even the tiniest scrap of cloth was precious.